bhall2001/revigniter-restserver/README.md

 A RESTful Server for revIgniter.

 ## EARLY DEVELOPMENT STAGE
-The first part of this project now works.
-It is possible to send in a "GET" request being sent to the Controller's "get_controllerName" handler.
-There is a sample in the api directory (users.lc) which demonstrates how this works.
+Some progress to report.
+Both GET and POST are now working.
+To use these methods create a "get_controllerName" handler.
+There are samples in the api directory which demonstrate how this works.

 This is a very early development state at the moment.
 Github is being used to store the project in the hopes of someone wanting to jump onboard to help with development.

 ### Completed
+- POST request
+- GET request works including URI parameters (ie. users/id/1)
 - Validates Livecode, revIgniter and JSON Library in pre-flight
-- GET Request works (mostly) including URI parameters (ie. users/id/1)
 - URI can contain /format/json or /format/lson for response formats.
 - json and lson response formats
 - Github project created.
 Please use develop branch for Pushes.